-ITALY, 2011, special Lions Congress cancel showing the Church of St. Ignatius at Gorizia, Italy.
+ITALY, 2011, special Lions Congress cancel showing St. Ignatius Church at Gorizia, Italy.

-Jesuits were invited to Gorizia (Görz), a former part of the Habburg Austrian Empir,e to help stop the spread of Lutheranism .
-Two Jesuits came there in April 1615 to begin the work, but within a few months the war between Venice and the Hapsburg interrupted their work until 1620.
+Jesuits were invited to Gorizia (Görz), a former part of the Hapsburg Austrian Empire to help stop the spread of Lutheranism.
+Two Jesuits came there in April 1615 to begin the work, but within a few months the war between Venice and the Hapsburgs interrupted their work until 1620.
 In 1621 the school, until then subject to the college of Graz, became an independent college.
 Two advanced courses of studies were later added: that of moral theology (1639) and that of philosophy (1650).
 Pastoral requirements required the construction of a new church, beginning in 1654, suitable for the large number of faithful who participated.
-The Jesuits care wasn't limited to the students, they also founded pious congregations for the nobles and the citizens.
-The church took more than 80 years to complete, the façade being constructed between 1721 and 1723 by the Austrian Jesuit Christoph Tausch, a student of Br.
+The Jesuits' care wasn't limited to the students, they also founded pious congregations for the nobles and the citizens.
+The church took more than 80 years to complete, the facade being constructed between 1721 and 1723 by the Austrian Jesuit Christoph Tausch, a student of Br.
 Andrea Pozzo, SJ.
 By 1687 the number of students reached 594, the highest in its history.
 Pastoral and spiritual activity also increased dramatically.
-While the college was the training site for seminarians in 1723, a decline had begun leading to the failure of Major Courses in Canon Law and Mathematics.
-With the erection of the Diocese of Gorizia in 1751, the Jesuits lost the right to name the pastor of the Parish Church.
-And while the Church of St. Ignatius was finally consecrated in 1767, the Order was already beginning to be suppressed in 1762 in France, in 1767 in the territory of Charles III, and by 1773 throughout the world.
-More
+While the college was the training site for seminarians in 1723, a decline had begun leading to the failure of major courses in canon law and mathematics.
+With the erection of the Diocese of Gorizia in 1751, the Jesuits lost the right to name the pastor of the parish church.
+And while the St. Ignatius Church was finally consecrated in 1767, the Order was already beginning to be suppressed in 1762 in France, in 1767 in the territory of Charles III, and by 1773 throughout the world.

-YUGOSLAVIA, 1987, 2nd centenary of the death of Roger Boscovich, Scott 1834 perf and imperf
+YUGOSLAVIA, 1987, bicentenary of the death of Roger Boscovich, Scott 1834 perf and imperf

 featuring the Brera Observatory founded by him